SunagimoOisii/TilemapSplitter/README.md

 <a name="manual-install"></a>
 ### Manual Install
-1. Clone this repository and place the `TilemapSplitter` folder under your `Assets`
+1. Clone this repository
+2. Copy the `Editor` folder from `Packages/com.sunagimo.tilemapsplitter` into your project's `Assets/TilemapSplitter`
-2. Restart Unity and **Tools/TilemapSplitter** will appear in the menu
+3. Restart Unity and **Tools/TilemapSplitter** will appear in the menu

 <a name="usage"></a>
 ## Usage